DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 In the previous iteration the hint text for the ‘Make decision’ and ‘Access safeguarding information’ permissions read ‘This user will be able to [permission description] on courses ratified by [accredited bodies]’.

-But this is wrong when you’re a user working at an accredited body.
+But this is wrong when the user works for an accredited body.
 It should read something more like ‘Applies to courses run by [training providers]’.

-If we change the hint text to work for accredited bodies Then user’s won’t be confused by incorrect descriptions
+If we change the hint text to work for an accredited body Then users won’t be confused by incorrect descriptions

 {{ appFigure({
   image: {